Criticism of the Walt Disney Company: Walt Disney Company

-Acquisition of 21st Century Fox by Disney
+21st Century Fox acquisition

 On December 14, 2017, Disney agreed to acquire 21st Century Fox's motion picture business, cable and direct satellite entertainment networks, that was completed on March 20, 2019.
 Under the terms of the agreement, Disney acquired the 20th Century Fox film and television studios and related assets; cable and satellite networks including FX Networks, Fox Networks Group; Indian television broadcasting company Star India; stakes in National Geographic Partners and Hulu, and other assets.
 Prior to the completion of the deal, Fox spun-off its news and broadcast businesses, including Fox News, Fox Business, FS1, FS2, Fox Deportes, and the Big Ten Network, the Fox Broadcasting Company, and MyNetworkTV into the newly formed Fox Corporation.

 This merger was subject to widespread criticism among critics, consumers, and businesses due to antitrust concerns.
 One of the biggest concerns is that unlike Disney's acquisition of Pixar, Marvel Entertainment, and Lucasfilm, the Disney/Fox deal was a horizontal integration (in which a company owns a direct competitor) in contrast to a vertical integration (in which two companies operate different stages for a specific finished product) like the mergers of AT&T-Time Warner and Comcast-NBCUniversal.
 Given Disney's already powerful box market shares, a combined Disney/Fox would give it a 39% theatrical market share and would strengthen Disney's already leveraging power over theater owners in its favor without regard to the negative effects on their businesses.